 This works really well as an adjunct to the above advice.

-If you’re reading my blog (and the other blogs I recommend), my guess is that you’re either doing best practice sponsorship, or are actively moving toward it.
+If you’re reading my blog, my guess is that you’re either doing best practice sponsorship, or are actively moving toward it.
 If that’s the case, your best option may be to simply let go of the sponsorship, let a competitor take it up, and rely on the fact that their approach is far less sophisticated and effective than yours.

 Old-school sponsorship thinking nets a fraction of the returns-on-objectives that a fully leveraged, best practice sponsorship.
 You come out way ahead if you spend the money somewhere else for big returns, and they spend $X for mediocre returns.
-(For more on best practice sponsorship and how it differs from older-school thinking, download the white paper, “Last Generation Sponsorship”.)
+(For more on best practice sponsorship and how it differs from older-school thinking, download the white paper, “Disruptive Sponsorship: Like Disruptive Marketing, Only Better“.)

 One way to think about it is like race cars.
 You’ve got a race car that’s good, but really unsuited for your driving style.
 You can keep it, and continue to be an also-ran, or you can let it go and get a car that suits your style.
 Who cares if the talentless competition gets their hands on your old car?
 They’ll still be at the back of the pack.